 A typical Japanese name is Yamada Taro (山田太郎 Yamada Tarō - Yamada is the family name, Taro the given name).
 Taro's son might be named Yamada Ken.
 In other words, Taro and Ken are two members of the Yamada family.

-There are many issues regarding Japanese names in English, including naming order and romanization.
+There are many issues regarding Japanese names in English, including naming order, romanization and multiple possible readings.

 Japanese names are "switched" to the Western order (given name, then family name) when many modern-day Japanese individuals are discussed.
 E.G. Koizumi Junichiro (小泉純一郎 Koizumi Jun'ichirō) becomes "Junichiro Koizumi" in English.